trxdave/tic-tac-toc/README.md

 ![alt text](documents/flowchart/chart.png)

-- Start: The program starts here.
+- Start: This is the starting point of the Tic Tac Toe game.

-- Initialize Game: Necessary variables are initialized, such as the game board, player markers, and screen-clearing function.
+- Initialize Game: Game initialization sets up the environment, including the game board and variables.

-- Display Introduction: The game introduces itself and provides instructions to the player.
+- Main Game Loop: The main game loop runs until the game ends.

-- Get Player Name: Prompt the player to enter their name.
+- Get Player Name: The player to enter their name.

-- Game Loop Begins: Enter the main game loop.
+- Game Introduction: Display game intro with rules and instructions to player.

-- Display Board: Show the current state of the game board.
+- Game Board: Show the game board status to player.

-- Player Turn: Prompt the current player to make a move.
-- Check Validity of Move: Ensure the move is valid (i.e., the selected cell is empty).
+- Player's Turn: Player's turn.
+Place ❌ or 😠 on unoccupied spot.

-- Update Board: If the move is valid, update the board with the player's marker.
+- Update Board: Player's move updates game board.

-- Check for Win/Draw: Check if the game has been won or if it's a draw.
+- Check for Win/Draw: The program checks for a win by either player or a draw.

-- If a win or draw is detected, proceed to the appropriate end game state.
-- Switch Players: Switch to the next player's turn.
-- End Game States:
-- Win: Display the winning player and ask if they want to play again.
-- Draw: Notify the players that the game ended in a draw and ask if they want to play again.
+- Win or Draw: If the game ends in a win or draw, this step handles the outcome.

-- Play Again?:
-- If the players choose to play again, reset the game and return to the start of the game loop.
+- Play Again?: After the game ends, players can choose to restart from the beginning.

+- Continue Game: Players switch turns if the game continues.

+- Switch Players: Players must take turns making moves.

+- Computer's Turn: The program calculates the computer's move based on a predetermined strategy during its turn.

+- Update Board: The game board is updated after the computer's move, like the player's turn.

+- Check for Win/Draw: Checks if either player won or if it's a draw.

+- Win or Draw: Handle outcome when player wins or game ends in draw.

-- If the players choose not to play again, end the program.
+- Play Again?: Players can choose to play again once the game is over.

+- End: "The flowchart ends here and so does the Tic Tac Toe game."

 ## Features ##